DrMarkusVoss/pumla/pumla_UsersGuide.md

 This command filters in all data elements with the given type (see cheat sheet to find out which types the elements have).
-That means, all elements of the given type will can be put onto the diagram, for all other types the elements will not appear even if they are explicitly put on the diagram.
+That means, all elements of the given type will appear on the diagram when put there, for all other types the elements will not appear even if they are explicitly put on the diagram.
 Typically types are "node", "component", "rectangle", "class", "state", etc.